Smashed Potatoes are crispy on the outside with light, fluffy interiors and just the right amount of seasoning and spices!

 Smashed Potatoes

-Hands down, smashed potatoes are the favorite side dish at my home.
-And especially around the holidays — we wouldn’t imagine serving a holiday dinner without these on the table!
+Hands down, smashed potatoes are my favorite side dish, especially around the holidays—I can’t imagine serving a holiday dinner without them!

-Smashed Potatoes are about as simple as possible to make without sacrificing any flavor– which is a must have for a side dish.
-A few seasonings plus a couple of tips and tricks and you’re on your way to the most flavorful and perfectly textured smashed potatoes around!
+Smashed potatoes are as simple as it gets without sacrificing flavor, which is a must for any side dish.
+A few seasonings and a couple of tips, and you’ll have the most flavorful, perfectly textured smashed potatoes around!

 Process shots--boil potatoes; drain; smash with a towel.